See all posts

 What happens if I don't enroll?

-• For each 12 months you go without enrolling in Medicare, past your 65th birthday, your Part B premium will increase by 10%
+• For each 12 months you go without enrolling in Medicare when required, your Part B premium will increase by 10% -- And guess what?
+You pay that penalty, monthly, for life.
+It never goes away

 Choosing Between Medicare and Your Employer Plan